 I went through countless interviews, and was rejected — and felt dejected — each and every time.
 When I felt burned out, I did pro-bono work for causes I believed in, exercised daily, listened to Ted Talks, and surrounded myself with people who believed in me and supported me — my “Yaysayers.”

 I read blog posts, books, and surrounded myself with people who had overcome adversity.
 My target was to connect with one to two companies each week.
-I reached out to my former co-workers, bosses, their first connections, second, and third beyond.
-I was relentless in my pursuit, I was not going to fail myself or my daughters.
+I reached out to my former co-workers, bosses, their first connections and beyond.
+I was relentless in my pursuit; I was not going to fail myself or my daughters.

 CROSSING THE FINISH LINE